Hip impingement Femoroacetabular impingement / FAI

 Cause and origin

 The abnormal shape of the joint is usually congenital.
-A deviation of the hip joint can also occur after a broken hip (hip fracture).
+A deviation of the hip joint can also occur after a broken hip (online physiotherapy check or make an appointment with a physiotherapy practice in your area.

 References

 Magee, D.J., Zachazewski, J.E., Quillen, W.S., Manske, R.C.
-(2016).
-Pathology and intervention in musculoskeletal rehabilitation.
-Elsevier, 2nd edition.
+(2016) Pathology and intervention in musculoskeletal rehabilitation Elsevier, 2nd edition.

 Philippon, M.J., Brian Maxwell, R., Johnston, T.L., Schenker, M. & Briggs, K.K.
-(2007).
-Clinical presentation of femoroacetabular impingement.
-Knee Surg Sports Traumatol Arthrosc.
+(2007) Clinical presentation of femoroacetabular impingement Knee Surg Sports Traumatol Arthrosc.
 2007-15:1041–1047.

 hip femoroacetabular impingement FAI normal